-2020 2019 2018
+2021 2020 2019

-Remaining allocated ESOP shares after participant withdrawals 62.234 62.234 62.434
+Remaining allocated ESOP shares after

-participant withdrawais 02,234 02,234 02,434
+participant withdrawals 61,992 62,234 62,234

 Employees that are age 55 or above and been enrolled in the plan for ten years have a six year period in which they are eligible to diversify a portion of their ESOP shares with the funds being rolled over to the Bank's 401(k) plan.
 The Company is required to fund the diversification of the shares.
-During the fiscal year ended March 31, 2020, no shares were diversified.
+During the fiscal year ended March 31, 2021, 792.0339 shares were diversified.

 The Company is obligated at the option of each beneficiary to repurchase shares of the ESOP upon the beneficiary's termination or after retirement.
-During the fiscal year ended March 31, 2020, cash held in the plan was adequate to fund the repurchase of shares of terminated participants.
-The shares will be reallocated to current employees.
-At March 31, 2020 the fair value of the 62,234 allocated shares held by the ESOP is \$3,423,000.
+During the fiscal year ended March 31, 2021, cash held in the plan was adequate to fund the repurchase of shares of terminated participants.
+The repurchased shares will be reallocated to eligible employees as of December 31, 2021.
+One terminated employee chose to transfer their allocated ESOP shares reducing the number held in the Plan.
+At March 31, 2021 the fair value of the 61,992 allocated shares held by the ESOP is \$3,115,000.